joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 One thing I see many developers new to freelance do is treat themselves like a commodity and not charge what they're worth.

-I know this is a common issue, as the dev industry is more and more becoming a battle of who can go lower, but we need to break that.
+I know this is a common issue, as the dev industry is becoming a battle of who can go lower, but we need to break that.
 I know everyone is itching for work, but it's severely hurting our repuation as smart individuals who are really talented.

 So charge your value, whether that be $50 an hour, or $80 an hour.
 A smart person knows they are paying more, for quality, speed, and responsibility.